A 504 plan uses terms that you may not have seen or heard before.

-Accommodation: An accommodation is a change in how or where your child is taught—or the materials used for teaching.
-Accommodations can help kids who are struggling work around their weaknesses.
-For instance, kids who have trouble writing may be allowed to answer test questions orally.
-Even with accommodations, kids are expected to learn the same content as their peers.
+accommodation is a change to how or where a child is taught—or the materials used for teaching.
+Simple changes can help kids work around their learning challenges.
+For example, a teacher may allow a child who writes slowly to answer test questions orally.

-Modification: A modification is a change in what a student is expected to learn.
-For example, instead of reading a book at his grade level, your child might read a book written for two grade levels lower.
+modification is a change in what a student is expected to learn.
+For example, instead of reading a book at grade level, a child might read a book written for two grade levels lower.
 In general, a child who needs modifications would have an IEP, not a 504 plan.

-Supplementary aids and services: These are supports to help a child learn in the general education classroom.
-Examples of this are equipment or assistive technology, such as audiobooks or highlighted classroom notes.
+Supplementary aids and services: These supports help kids learn in the general education classroom.
+One example is

 Keep this list of terms handy for future reference.
-Not all of these terms will appear in your child’s 504 plan, but they’ll be part of your discussion with the school.
-You may also want to learn the key terms that describe your child’s rights.
+Not all of these terms will appear in a 504 plan, but they’ll be part of discussion between schools and families.
+Some may also appear in an Individualized Education Program (